-If you have a friend, family member, neighbor or colleague who is a victim of domestic violence, encourage her to contact the local women’s shelter.
-Experienced, empathetic counsellors will be able to provide confidential information and advice and help her to develop a safety plan.
+If you have a friend, family member, neighbour or colleague who is a victim of domestic violence, encourage them to contact their local women’s shelter.
+Experienced, empathetic counsellors will be able to provide confidential information and advice and help them to develop a safety plan customized to their experiences.

 In addition, you can help by offering support, information and assistance in accessing community programs.

-- Let her know you are there to help.
-Listen to her without being critical or judgmental.
+- Let them know you are there to help.
+Listen to them without being critical or judgmental.

-- Assure her that she is not to blame for the abuse and that she is not alone.
+- Assure them that they are not to blame for the abuse and that they are not alone

-- Help her provide for any immediate medical and personal needs and make sure that she and her children are safe.
+- Help them provide for any immediate medical and personal needs and make sure that they and their children are safe

 - Gather and pass on information about relevant community programs and assistance: shelters, sexual assault centres, legal aid, financial assistance etc.

-- Offer to play a role in her safety plan which might involve: providing emergency shelter; providing transportation; safeguarding pre-packed luggage, documents and/or money that would be required in an emergency.
+- Offer to play a role in their safety plan which might involve: providing emergency shelter; providing transportation; safeguarding pre-packed luggage, documents and/or money that would be required in an emergency, caring for pets